Anomalous Hall effect from nonlinear magnetoelectric coupling: Results and discussion

-\textit{Electric-field driven AHE in Cr$_2$O$_3$ and CoF$_2$.--} We now explore semiconductors that exhibit electric-field driven AHE.
-As shown in Table~\ref{tab:couplings}, a vast majority of MPGs enable such a feature and materials belonging to these MPGs can be identified thanks to the MAGNDATA database~\cite{gallego2016magndata-I,gallego2016magndata-II}.
+We now explore semiconductors that exhibit electric-field driven AHE.
+As shown in Table~\ref{tab:SymmetryBreaking}, a vast majority of MPGs enable such a feature and materials belonging to these MPGs can be identified thanks to the MAGNDATA database~\cite{gallego2016magndata,gallego2016magndata2}.
 From the database, we select Cr$_2$O$_3$ and CoF$_2$ as two representative materials.
 These two materials have no more than 10 ions per primitive cell, for which the computational costs are affordable.